otto-de/sbom_auditor_action/README.md

 | `license-audit-report`   | Path to the license audit report in markdown format.                     |
 | `sbom_enriched`          | Path to the enriched SBOM file.                                          |
 | `licenses_md`            | Path to the collected license texts.                                     |

+## AI-Assisted Summary

+This action can use the OpenAI API to generate an AI-assisted summary of the license audit report.
+This provides a high-level overview of the license landscape, potential risks, and recommendations.

+To enable this feature, you must provide an `openai_api_key`.

+### Example Summary

+Here is an example of what the AI-assisted summary might look like in your report:

+> ### AI-Assisted License Landscape Summary
+>
+> **Overall Status:**
+> The license landscape of this project is generally compliant, with the majority of dependencies using permissive licenses like MIT and Apache-2.0.
+There are no licenses from the "deny" list.
+However, there are a few licenses that fall into the "needs-review" category, which require closer inspection.
+>
+> **Key Risks:**
+> *   **`EPL-2.0`**: The Eclipse Public License 2.0 is a weak copyleft license.
+While it is generally acceptable for use in commercial software, it requires that any modifications to the source code be released under the same license.
+> *   **`LGPL-2.0-only`**: The GNU Lesser General Public License 2.0 is a weak copyleft license.
+It is more permissive than the GPL, but it still has some requirements that need to be considered.
+>
+> **Recommendations:**
+> 1.  **Review `needs-review` licenses:** Carefully examine the dependencies using `EPL-2.0` and `LGPL-2.0-only` to ensure that your use case complies with the license terms.
+> 2.  **Monitor for new dependencies:** As the project evolves, continue to monitor the licenses of new dependencies to ensure they align with your compliance policies.

 ## Example Workflow